Samuel Black: Early life and career

-Black was born in Tyrie, Aberdeenshire, Scotland, the oldest and only son to John Black, from the parish on Tyrie, and Mary Leith, from the parish of Bodichell.
+Black was born in Tyrie, Aberdeenshire, Scotland, the oldest child and only son to John Black, from the parish on Tyrie, and Mary Leith, from the parish of Bodichell.
 Black also had two sisters, Ann and Mary.
 His baptism was witnessed by George Leith and Janet Black.
 It is noted in the baptism record that Black was "illegitimate," though, on June 24, 1781, John Black and Mary Leith are noted in the parish marriage records in Pitsligo as "having been contracted and claimed were married" prior to the birth of Samuel.
 Black's father died four years after Black's birth.

 Black came to Lower Canada (present day Quebec) in 1802 in the service of the XY Company as a clerk, perhaps encouraged by his maternal uncle and fur trader, George Leith, and probably joined the firm of Leith, Jamieson and Company, part of the XYC.
 He already had relatives living in Canada at the time of his arrival.
 At the joining of the XYC and NWC in 1804, Black "passed with the Company's organisation," and went to work for the North West Company, headquartered in Montreal.
 Assigned to work in the Athabasca Department (mostly in present-day Alberta) in 1805, Black served as a clerk there for fifteen years.
 For much of this time, he took an active role in the sometimes violent competition between the NWC and the HBC.
 In 1816, Black was made a NWC Wintering Partner.

 By 1820, Black's violent activities against Hudson's Bay Company employees had so imperiled his safety that he withdrew across the Rockies to the North West Company fort at McLeod Lake in New Caledonia, as an arrest had been sworn out for him.

 At the merger of the NWC and HBC in 1821, Black violent opposition against the HBC caused him to be one of the few NWC men, along with Peter Skene Ogden, not included in the merger.
 But in 1823, Black was appointed as a clerk and then Chief Trader to the post at Fort St. John.